-EDO Qld welcomes the Productivity Commission’s recommendation that extractive industries (mining and gas) across the country be subject to the same rules as everyone else, and calls on the Government to better protect our water resources through the same transparent and strong regulation and planning that should apply equally to everyone.
+EDO Qld welcomes the Productivity Commission’s earlier recommendation that extractive industries be subject to the same rules as everyone else, and calls on the Government to better protect our water resources through the same transparent and strong regulation and planning.

 In a report released on 31 May 2018, the Productivity Commission has recommended that extractive industries should not have exemptions from water entitlement and planning (extracted below).

 EDOs of Australia provided a detailed submission to the Productivity Commission Inquiry which addressed many important issues concerning improving water regulation and governance across Australia.
 These submissions included the need to ensure that water resource impacts by extractive industries are subject to the same regulation and planning as other water users.

 In Queensland, the mining, petroleum and gas sector hold a statutory right to ‘associated water’ (water needed to access the resource), and are exempt from normal water entitlement and planning processes.

 This means that these extractive industries are not subject to the normal water licence and water planning processes under the Water Act 2000 (Qld) which apply to other water users, including agricultural operators.

 It also means there is insufficient transparency and accountability around the impacts of this resource water use in overall water planning, jeopardising the accuracy and effectiveness of water planning processes intended to ensure the sustainable management of our water resources into the future.

 “EDO is pleased to see this recommendation from the Productivity Commission to better protect our water resources through transparent and strong regulation and planning that applies equally to everyone.

 “Extractive industries like mining and gas have a significant impact on our water resources through the sheer quantity of water they take, as well as the impacts on water quality and surrounding environments.